czarkhenn/client_list/readme.md

+# Client List

-# A simple CRUD app built with Django
+This is a simple CRUD app built with django and deployed in heroku